-- Meetings require a quorum at least two-thirds of with a majority of the members (14-11 members). - Attendance by telephonic or other electronic means requires advance notice, and any members participating remotely do not count towards establishing a quorum.25I - The Office managing entity is responsible for coordinating meetings and keeping minutes. - Meetings are subject to Bagley-Keene open meeting rules, which are designed to promote transparency and provide members of the public an opportunity to observe and comment on business before the Governing Board.26 - Bagley-Keene prohibits members from holding what are known as "serial meetings" in which a majority of members use a succession of communications outside of an actual meeting "directly or through intermediaries, to discuss, deliberate, or take action on any item of business that is within the subject matter of the state body."27 - Members should refrain from exchanging emails or text messages during a Governing Board meeting because such communications might be considered prohibited serial communications. - Social media comments or "likes" on another member's post about an issue within the jurisdiction of the Governing Board might be considered a prohibited serial meeting. - A purely social gathering, however, is not treated as a meeting so long as a majority of members do not privately discuss Governing Board business or engage in "shop talk" among members.
+- The Office is responsible for coordinating meetings and keeping minutes. - Meetings are subject to Bagley-Keene open meeting rules, which are designed to promote transparency and provide members of the public an opportunity to observe and comment on business before the Governing Board.26 - Bagley-Keene prohibits members from holding what are known as "serial meetings" in which a majority of members use a succession of communications outside of an actual meeting "directly or through intermediaries, to discuss, deliberate, or take action on any item of business that is within the subject matter of the state body."27 - Members should refrain from exchanging emails or text messages during a Governing Board meeting because such communications might be considered prohibited serial communications. - Social media comments or "likes" on another member's post about an issue within the jurisdiction of the Governing Board might be considered a prohibited serial meeting. - A purely social gathering, however, is not treated as a meeting so long as a majority of members do not privately discuss Governing Board business or engage in "shop talk" among members.